Written by:

 10. UNITY WEDDING BAND WARMING

-The warming of wedding bands is a lovely symbolic gesture where the band are passed around the guest to hold and warm the cold metal of the rings.
+The warming of wedding bands is a lovely symbolic gesture where the bands are passed around the guests to hold and warm the cold metal of the rings.

 The rings are then passed back to the couple and placed briefly on their hands so they can feel the warmth left behind by the guests.